 Samesun Hostel: Located on Granville Street is my personal favourite.

 Hosteling International: There are three HI Hostels in Vancouver.
-HI Vancouver Downtown is a clean and quite hostel located close to Granville Island.
+HI Vancouver Downtown is a clean and quiet hostel located close to Granville Island.
 HI Central is on Granville Street in a great location amongst the pubs and clubs and HI Jericho Beach, which I have personally never stayed at.

 Search for cheap accommodation options here.